Sports Mental Training

 - Ken Norton defeated Muhammed Ali by using hypnosis.
-Not long after Muhammed Ali would start using it himself.
+Not long after, Muhammed Ali started using it himself.

-- After consulting a Hypnotist in 1984 Mary Lou Retton became the first American woman to with a gold medal in gymnastics at the Olympics.
+- After consulting a hypnotist in 1984, Mary Lou Retton became the first American woman to win a gold medal in gymnastics at the Olympics.

 - The Soviet Union Olympic team of 1956 had a team of hypnotists travel with them.
 That year, they won the most medals of any nation.

 - Hypnosis worked so well for Rod Carew that it gave him the best season of his entire career.
-He won “The most valuable player award.”
+He won the MVP award.

 - Bill Buckner of the Chicago Cubs and Los Angeles Dodgers also used hypnosis to play his best.